 A Look Inside Jazz Age SHADOWLAND

-Billed as “The Handsomest Magazine in the World” when it debuted in September 1919, browsing though an edition of SHADOWLAND is like taking a journey back to a unique time in history, as the world emerged from WWI, Prohibition began, and the Arts & Entertainment of the Roaring Twenties transformed the world.
+Billed as “The Handsomest Magazine in the World” when it debuted in September 1919, browsing though an edition of SHADOWLAND is like taking a journey back to a unique time in history.
+As countries emerged from WWI, Prohibition was beginning, and the Arts & Entertainment of the Roaring Twenties was transforming the world.

-Pioneering fan magazine (The Motion Picture Magazine / Motion Picture Classic) publisher Eugene V. Brewster was an arts enthusiast and practitioner himself.
+Pioneering fan magazine (The Motion Picture Magazine / Motion Picture Classic) publisher Eugene V. Brewster was an arts enthusiast and creative soul himself.
 His keen eye for all things beautiful, connections to early filmmakers, writing and editorial skills, and business acumen, made SHADOWLAND possible.

-The glorious Art Deco landscape-type paintings on the covers of SHADOWLAND each month are credited to SHADOWLAND’s Art Director A.M.
-Hopfmuller.
+SHADOWLAND’s Art Director A.M.
+Hopfmuller painted the stunning Art Deco watercolours on the covers of SHADOWLAND each month.
 Hopfmuller also served as art director for Motion Picture Classic and The Motion Picture Magazine, but beyond that, little information is available about this elusive artist.

 A peek inside the first issue of SHADOWLAND will show you “Letters of Welcome“, from movie legends such as Thomas H. Ince, Lewis J. Selznick, Mary Pickford, Jesse L. Lasky, Adolph Zukor, Charles Chaplin, Mack Sennett, Cecil B. De Mille, Douglas Fairbanks, Norma Talmadge, and Theda Bara.
-In his letter, filmmaker Sammuel Goldwyn’s explains why SHADOWLAND was revolutionary:
+In his letter, filmmaker Samuel Goldwyn explains why SHADOWLAND was revolutionary: